danspielman/Laplacians.jl/docs/Julia.md

 To install IJulia, you type `Pkg.add("IJulia")` from Julia.
 Then, you just need to type `using IJulia` once.
 This will tell jupyter about the Julia kernel.
 To run Julia notebooks, you now type `jupyter notebook`.
 You can select the kernel your new notebook is using.

+Each time you upgrade Julia (by installing verison 0.4.x+1), you should run `Pkg.build("IJulia")` so that the notebooks will be able to access the new kernel.

 Dan recommends installing the anaconda distribution of python.
 You will then need to install some things from that, like conda install jupyter (the new notebooks package)